 Your labels are organized by Label ID, each ID summarized by the items (called Line items) in each label.
 These are the labels that were created in the previous step.
 To make changes, select the Back button and review the information you’ve submitted.

-If all the information in the Line item column is correct, you can continue by completing one of the following options:
+If all the information in the Line item column is correct, you can complete one or more of the following steps:

-1. Download the label(s) by selecting one of the three download types (either PNG, PDF, or Zebra scannable barcode (ZPL) format).
-This will download the label(s) on to your device.
+Download the label(s) by selecting the three dots under Download.
+A menu will appear with three downloadable options: PNG, PDF, or Zebra scannable barcode (ZPL) format.
+This will download the label(s) on to your device in that format.

-If you have multiple labels like in the example above, you can bulk download the labels by selecting the box next to Label ID, then pressing Download to open a dropdown menu of the possible format types.
+If the ASN has multiple labels, you can bulk download the labels by selecting the box next to Label ID, then pressing Download to open a dropdown menu of the possible format types.

-2. Select Save and exit to hold your place in the submission process.
+Select Save and exit to save your edits in the submission process.

 After completing the necessary steps in the Create ASN section, you’ll land on the PO submissions page.
 Select the Advanced Shipment Notices (ASNs) tab.

 This page allows you to view and manage the statuses of your PO submissions.
-There's a breakdown of your submissions by either PO or Document ID, with item-specific information like the Must Arrive by Date (MABD), vendor number, submission date, etc.
+You’ll notice a breakdown of your submissions by either PO or Document ID, with item-specific information like the Must Arrive by Date (MABD), vendor number, submission date, etc.

-The statuses in this column pertain to the status of that ASN.
+On the right side of the table, you’ll notice a column labeled Status.
+The statuses in this column pertain to the current state of that ASN.

 The table below outlines the fields and their corresponding definitions.